facebook/infer/_docs/01-steps-for-ci.md

 permalink: /docs/steps-for-ci.html
 ---

-When you would like to run more then one analyzer, its better to separate analyze and capture phase, so that output of capture phase can be shared.
+The recommended flow for CI integration is to determine the modified files, and run the analysis in reactive mode starting from those files.
+If you would like to run more then one analyzer, it is more efficient to separate the capture phase, so that the result can be used by all the analyzers.

-Below is an example for CI script which runs both infer and eradicate analyzer by sharing the capture phase on an android project.

 ### Android Gradle
+The following CI script runs the `infer` and `eradicate` analyzers.

 ```bash